FAQ

 Who is eligible to nominate?

-Cities interested to participate should approach an independent third party (nominator) in any of the following categories to nominate them:
+Cities interested to apply for the Prize must engage an independent third party (nominator) in any of the following categories to nominate them:

-- International organisations in the fields of urban planning, housing, transport management, urban design and architecture, energy conservation, urban policy and management, and so on
+- International organisations in the fields of urban planning, housing, transport management, urban design and architecture, energy conservation, urban policy and management, and related fields.
+Examples include ISOCARP, Fundación Metropoli, United Nations Environment Programme, and Urban Land Institute, among others.

 How many nominations can a nominator make?

 There is no limit to the number of nominations a nominator can make.
-Each nomination must be accompanied by an official nomination form and recommendation letter signed by the nominator.
+Each nomination must be accompanied by an official nomination form.
 The city must agree to be nominated and follow through the Stage B submissions.

 Who can be nominated for the Prize?